junxit/us-congress-bills-117/metadata.md

 - 2022-06-22 — Senate amendment agreed to: Amendment SA 5120 agreed to in Senate by Unanimous Consent.
 - 2022-06-22 — Senate amendment proposed (on the floor): Amendment SA 5120 proposed by Senator Whitehouse for Senator Hagerty.
 - 2022-06-22 — Senate amendment submitted
+- 2022-06-24 — Pursuant to the provisions of H.Res.
+1204, the House agreed to the Senate amendment with amendment. (consideration: CR H5891; text: CR H5891-5892)